Volume polynomials: Realization problems for projection volumes and homology classes

 In both cases, the forward implication follows from the Alexandrov--Fenchel inequality on mixed volumes.
 Similar conjectures can be made more generally for projections $\pi_{ij}:\mathbb{R}^d \to \mathbb{R}^{d-2}$ and $\varphi_{ij}:\mathbb{R}^d \to \mathbb{R}^2$.

 \begin{example} To compare Conjectures~\ref{Conjecture(2,5)} and ~\ref{Conjecture(3,5)}, we consider the case of $(4,1,1,1,1,1,1,1,1,1)$.
 Since the corresponding symmetric matrix has eigenvalues

 there is no convex body $A$ in $\mathbb{R}^5$ such that the projection $\pi_{12}(A)$ has volume $4$ while all the other projections $\pi_{ij}(A)$ have volume $1$.
 On the other hand, every $4 \times 4$ principal submatrix of the same matrix has at most one positive eigenvalue, suggesting that there is a convex body $A$ in $\mathbb{R}^5$ such that the projection $\varphi_{12}(A)$ has area $4$ while all the other projections $\varphi_{ij}(A)$ have area $1$.
-Indeed, there is
+Indeed, one can take

 which is consistent with Conjectures~\ref{Conjecture(2,5)} and ~\ref{Conjecture(3,5)}. \end{example}

 We may pose analogous realization problems in the setting of projective geometry.
 Fix an algebraically closed field $k$, and consider the projective line $\mathbb{P}^1$ over $k$.
 If $S$ is an irreducible surface in $(\mathbb{P}^1)^4$, we can uniquely express its homology class as a nonnegative integral linear combination